 In the above screenshot, we can also see that the report displays every type of genre they selected.
 Now, lets say we just want to see those who chose "Country" so we filter for just country:

 We can see that it still lists the other options they chose, even though we filtered for "Country" only.
 This is expected since Apricot will always display the stored values.
-But, if we look at our section count in the bottom right (since we have it set to count the unique Tier 1 "Client Example" counts) the count is still correct even though Apricot is displaying the other stored values.
+But, if we look at our section count in the bottom right (since we have it set to count the unique Tier 1 "Participant Profile" counts) the count is still correct even though Apricot is displaying the other stored values.
 Therefore, you won't be able to get counts as you traditionally would if we were to go into grouping.

 Tricks & Tips